-If your short story is all suspense or horror, this goes well.
+Say your short story is all suspense or horror, this goes well.
 By going dark, it could be to reveal the true traits of your characters.
-If it is a crime story where the protagonist tries to find who the killer is, it could end with the protagonist being the killer himself – or someone who plays along in the story.
+When it is a crime story where the protagonist tries to find who the killer is, it could end with the protagonist being the killer himself – or someone who plays along in the story.

 Or it could also end with killing someone.
 People love mind-boggling endings.

 Another mind-boggling way to end a short story – or any story for that matter.
 Start the story with something that will linger in the readers’ minds.
 While ending the story, take it back to the start making a close making it satisfactory.